We have put together two gift packages for the Christmas season.

 After the Reformation, such practices were frowned on as ‘popish’, but the cross...

-Throughout the year, we are offering campaign members 10% off any orders for baking equipment, course places and anything from the online bakeshop.
 The discount can be used on any order worth £25 or more.

 The July-September 2016 issue of the Real Bread Campaign's magazine True Loaf featured an article by Andrew Whitley about a trip that he and Veronica Burke made to Denmark and Sweden to talk about the Scotland The Bread project and to visit plant breeders, farmers, millers and bakers.